ljdyer/oshiete-corpus-getter/README.md

 ## How to use

-The toolkit is not really designed for public use, but anyone interested in seeing it in action can clone the repo and run the individual Python programs from the terminal after installing the dependencies in [requirements.txt](requirements.txt).
+The toolkit is not really designed for general use, but anyone interested in seeing it in action can clone the repo and run the individual Python programs from the terminal after installing the dependencies in [requirements.txt](requirements.txt).

 Details of usage for each module are included in the module docstrings.